 Ans.
 Three possible reasons of short-circuiting of an electrical circuit are as follows :

 (i) The insulation of electrical wirings is damaged.

 (ii) The electrical appliance used in the circuit is defective.

 (iii) An appliance of higher power rating is being run on an electrical line of lower power rating.

 Short-circuiting can be prevented by the use of electrical fuse of appropriate capacity.

 Q.4.
 What is an electric fuse ?
 Briefly describe its function.
 [CBSE 2010,2011,2012,2013]

 Ans.
-An electric fuse is a device which is used ahead and in series of an electric circuit as a safety device to prevent the damage caused by short-circuiting or overloading of the circuit.
+An electric fuse is a device that is used ahead of and in series of an electric circuit as a safety device to prevent the damage caused by short-circuiting or overloading of the circuit.

 It is a small, thin wire of a material whose melting point is low.
-Generally wire of tin or tin- lead alloy or tin-copper alloy is used as a fuse wire.
+Generally, wire of tin or tin-lead alloy or tin-copper alloy is used as a fuse wire.
 If due to some fault electric circuit gets short-circuited, then a strong current begins to flow.
-Due to such strong flow of current the fuse wire is heated up and gets melted.
+Due to such a strong flow of current, the fuse wire is heated up and gets melted.
 As a result, the electric circuit is broken and current flow stops.
 Thus, possible damage to the circuit and appliances is avoided.

-Q.5. (a) List four factors on which the magnitude of magnetic force acting on a moving charge in a magnetic field depend.
+Q.5. (a) List four factors on which the magnitude of magnetic force acting on a moving charge in a magnetic field depends.